-The hostel was just in heart of city center Podgorica so I could go to anywhere in the city by walk.
-I always use Agoda.com for booking hotels/hostels and it gives me best deals everywhere.
-I found that Airbnb also work great in Montenegro.
+The hostel was just in heart of the city center Podgorica so I could go anywhere in the city by walk.
+I always use Agoda.com for booking hotels/hostels and it gives me the best deals everywhere.
+I found that Airbnb also works great in Montenegro.

 In total, I spent $20 USD per day in Podgorica.
-I found many small restaurants on main boulevard which is a famous road in city center.
+I found many small restaurants on the main boulevard which is a famous road in the city center.
 That’s where the scene is on.

 Tourists Points in Podgorica, Montenegro

 Podgorica is a small city because Montenegro itself is a small country with only half a million population.
 But still, you will find a lot of places to visit in this charming city.

 The city center is itself an attraction in Podgorica which has some nice street restaurants and pubs.
 I would list a few places here which I personally visited during my stay in Podgorica.